One In 59 U.S. Children Suffers From Autism, Shows New CDC Report

 The prevalence of child autism in the United States is higher than previously estimated, revealed a new report released today by the Centers for Disease Control and Prevention (CDC).
-According to the recent findings, one in every sixty-nine 8-year-old American children is living with an autism spectrum disorder.
+According to the recent findings, one in every 69 eight-year-old American children is living with an autism spectrum disorder.

 This latest survey is based on data collected in 2014 that estimated the number of autism spectrum disorder (ASD) cases among more than 300,000 children from 11 states across the nation, states CNN.